alberttxu/moviewatcher/README.md

 ### Command file syntax:

 The syntax is sh shell with a few differences.
+Multiple lines are joined together with spaces.
+To add comments, use *#* as the first non-whitespace character of a line.

   - (filename)  is replaced with a discovered mrcs/tif file. e.g. *Falcon_2012_06_12-15_56_10_0_movie.mrcs*

   - (basename)  is the same as (filename) without the extension. e.g. *Falcon_2012_06_12-15_56_10_0_movie*

   - (dest)      is replaced with the --dest argument in the moviewatcher command. e.g. *done_folder*

+### Tips
+  - If you just want to move the raw files without processing, just leave the command file blank.